 Organizations that still consider benefits management to be a back-office function in the wake of the U.S. Affordable Care Act are mistaken, said executives at Roseland, N.J.-based Automatic Data Processing.
-While companies across the nation are assessing and adjusting their workforce management
+While companies across the nation are assessing and adjusting their workforce management models, many may be overlooking the points of execution -- their workforce-related systems.

 "In many respects, the ACA [Affordable Care Act] is like a Y2K for people management," said Christopher Ryan, vice president of ADP's strategic advisory services.
 "There are many companies that historically would not have spent a lot of time investing in human capital infrastructure, [and] all of a sudden they need automation, the ability to report back to the federal government, [and] the ability to standardize and support electronic communications."